WPI-AIM/dvrk_env/README.md

 Description
 ====================
-This repository has code for using daVinci research kit on Gazebo 7 and controlled using ROS.
+This repository contains RViz and Gazebo simulations of the da Vinci Surgical System controlled using ROS.

 # Author